Water leaks

 • The connector between the handle and the mirror is flexible.

-Performing a check:
+Performing the check:

 • Close the door slowly and open it again.